-In 2017, the Company conducted an extensive drilling program, using state-of-the-art Sonic sampling technology to sample the tailings for resource estimation and bulk-sampling purposes, conducted a broad range of tests and analyses at leading laboratories in Europe, North America and Asia, and implemented a quality assurance and quality control program to ensure the integrity of its resource estimates.
+In 2017, the Company conducted an extensive drilling program, using state-of-the-art Sonic sampling technology to sample the tailings for resource estimation and bulk-sampling purposes, conducted a broad range of tests and analyses, and implemented a quality assurance and quality control program to ensure the integrity of its resource estimates.

-The Company conducted an additional phase of drilling at the Chvaletice Manganese Project in July and August 2018, designed to upgrade the confidence level of the resource estimate.
-A total of 80 holes were drilled, totaling 1,510 metres in length, comprising of: 54 Sonic drill holes totaling 1,410 metres, consisting of 35 vertical holes, totaling 661 metres, and 19 inclined holes, totaling 749 metres (focused on sampling the embankment of the tailings piles, which was largely classified as an inferred resource following the 2017 drill program, as it could not be accessed using vertical drill holes); and 26 handauger holes, totaling 100 metres.
+The Company conducted an additional phase of drilling at the Chvaletice Manganese Project in 2018 designed to upgrade the confidence level of the earlier resource estimate.
+A total of 80 holes were drilled, totaling 1,510 metres in length, comprising of: (i) 54 Sonic drill holes totaling 1,410 metres, consisting of 35 vertical holes, totaling 661 metres, and 19 inclined holes, totaling 749 metres (focused on sampling the embankment of the tailings piles, which was largely classified as an inferred resource following the 2017 drill program, as it could not be accessed using vertical drill holes); and (ii) 26 hand-auger holes, totaling 100 metres.
 A total of 767 samples were sent for assaying and various other tests.
 An additional 63 samples were sent for analysis, as part of a comprehensive quality assurance/quality control program, that included blind insertion of duplicates, blanks and standards, as well as independent check assays.
-Final results were received in late November 2018 and are incorporated in the updated Technical Report.
+Final results were received in late November 2018 and are incorporated in the Technical Report.

-The metallurgical testwork program involved completion of over 535 individual bench and pilot-scale tests, and 8,125 assays.
+The metallurgical test work program involved completion of over 535 individual bench and pilot-scale tests and 8,125 assays.
 It also entailed extensive equipment vendor testing and third-party exploratory, confirmation and verification tests.
-The program included beneficiation testwork, principally focused on magnetic separation, as well as leaching, solution purification, solid-liquid separation, wash water reagent recovery, electrowinning, and passivation and crystallization tests.
+The program included beneficiation test work, principally focused on magnetic separation, as well as leaching, solution purification, solid-liquid separation, wash water reagent recovery, electrowinning, and passivation and crystallization tests.
 It also included 21 days of locked-cycle pilot-scale test runs, on a pilot plant that was purposely built for this program.
-A summary of these findings by Tetra Tech is presented in the Technical Report in the context of the PEA released in March 2019.
+A summary of these findings by Tetra Tech is presented in the Technical Report in the context of the PEA.

 In 2018, the Company initiated hydrological and hydrogeological studies to extend the baseline environmental monitoring program, and initiated a study on mining, tailings storage operations and reclamation design, and waste management plans.
-Planning and preparation of the Company's Environmental Assessment application has been initiated, with the objective of filing a Project Description/Notification in the second quarter of 2020 followed by the submission of the EIA documentation to the Czech Ministry of the Environment by the fourth quarter of calendar 2020.
+The Company's EIA application has been initiated, with the filing of a Project Description/Notification on June 30, 2020.
+The submission of the EIA Notification documentation to the Czech Ministry of the Environment is expected during the second half of calendar 2021.

-The Company has also undertaken scoping and pre-feasibility-level process design studies, evaluating plant and site infrastructure layout alternatives, elaboration of preliminary capital and operating cost estimates, planning and extensive environmental impact studies.
-It has also initiated widespread community and regulatory agency consultations.
+The Company commenced a Feasibility Study in November 2019 and has also initiated widespread community and regulatory agency consultations.
 The Company believes that it must involve local communities in the development of the Chvaletice Manganese Project, and meaningfully incorporate local input to ensure the project's economic, environmental and social viability.
-The Company continues to advance its investigations to narrow down potential plant and related facilities site options, and to advance the Company's land acquisition program.
+The Company also continues to advance its land acquisition program.